-To support, through Model Forests, the management of the world's forest resources in a sustainable manner, reflecting environmental and socio-economic issues from the perspective of local needs and global concerns.
+To support the sustainable management of the natural resources through a participatory, landscape-level approach that reflects environmental and socio-economic issues from the perspectives of local needs and global concerns.

 Our Mission and Objectives

-The primary objective of the IMFN is to establish a global network of Model Forests that will represent most of the major forest ecosystems of the world.
-The IMFN strives to ensure that all partners, regardless of political or economic status, can contribute to and share in the benefits of the Network as they work toward the sustainable management of forest-based landscapes.
-IMFN’s key objectives are:
+The primary mission of the IMFN is to establish a global network that represents most of the major forest ecosystems of the world and promotes participatory, landscape-level sustainable resource management.
+The IMFN strives to ensure that all partners, regardless of political or economic status, can contribute to and share in the benefits of the Network.
+Key objectives are: